ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 I am assuming your motor connector is connected to `port A` and it is the only motor.

-With auto-detection (resistors) your motor interface is available at:

-    /sys/class/tacho-motor/motor0

-If you decided to not solder the resistors in motor connector, you have to put the motor port in `dc-motor` mode:
+First, you have to put the motor port in `dc-motor` mode:

     echo dc-motor > /sys/class/lego-port/port4/mode

 Then your motor interface will be available at:

     /sys/class/dc-motor/motor0

-In both cases (w/o resistors) you are limited to unregulated motor control.

 ## LIDAR Rotational Geometry

 If you assume that XV11 LIDAR returns you the distance to the object you will have it *almost* right.
 To do it correctly take into account the rotational geometry of the LIDAR.